-Cash Long-Term Incentive Compensation Plan: The 2012 awards granted under the cash long-term incentive compensation plan were granted on January 24, 2012.
+Cash Long-Term Incentive Compensation Plan: The 2013 awards granted under the cash long-term incentive compensation plan were granted on February 20, 2013 with respect to the 2013-2015 performance period.
 Awards under the cash long-term incentive compensation plan become payable based on the Company's actual performance over a three-year measurement period in relation to pre-established performance goals.
+The performance goals for the 2013-2015 period are relative TSR and ROCE.
 Generally, participants in the cash long-term incentive compensation plan must remain employed through the end of the measurement period in order to receive payment of any earned award.
 However, if participants have at least 12 months of employment during a measurement period, such participants are eligible for a prorated benefit upon retirement (age 55 with 10 years of service), death or disability based on their base salary received and the period of time employed during the measurement period and payment, if any, is made at the end of the measurement period based upon actual performance results.